A National Cultural Event

 My songs have been misunderstood.
 I intend to advise.
 In fact Several of my songs talk good of women.
 Benh Mankhamba

 Writers were also shocked at how they represent women in their stories, A thing which they do unconsciously.
-This they said has been happening because people have made the oppression of women as normal daily life but the event made them become aware that indeed women have been suffering in silence for long.
+This, they said, has been happening because people have made the oppression of women as normal daily life but the event made them become aware that indeed women have been suffering in silence for too long.

 Through out the event, there were interludes of speeches from dignitaries from the Norwegian Embassy, pastors, and both local and international writers.
 The Nanzikambe Arts production Anambewe drove home the essence of the gathering: exposing ways in which women are misrepresented in the arts, media, popular and traditional culture.

 Asking who is Nora and what makes me Nora’s sister?
 A woman who is oppressed, gets fed up with being treated like a door mat and finally gets her liberation through a conscious choice.

 Chauvinists who believe that men are more important and intelligent than women might have been stripped of their misconception as they watched women display the power of femininity – Nation on Sunday 28, October, 2007.

 “At the end of it all, the battle to liberate women” Some thought, it was a war against men while many applauded Nanzikambe for what they called a right move towards the continuation of a fight for the liberation of women.